usedhondacivic/usedhondacivic.github.io/projects/attiny1616/content.md

 ## Installing the Toolchain

 If you're looking for some quick results, the current setup is enough to use the Arduino IDE (or platform IO) to program the chip.
 [See the instructions for Arduino here](https://learn.adafruit.com/adafruit-attiny817-seesaw/advanced-reprogramming-with-updi).
 However, I'm here to urge you to not go over to the dark side!
-If you are ok with the bloat associated with the Arduino framework, you almost certainly would be better off using a higher spec'd chip to begin with.
+If you are okay with the bloat associated with the Arduino framework, you almost certainly would be better off using a higher-spec chip to begin with.
 To squeeze all the possible performance out of the ATtiny, you really need to program it bare metal.

 The following steps are what I used to get my setup working.
 I am running `Ubuntu 22.04.3 LTS` on my system, so if you're running Windows or Mac you might need to use a different tutorial for this step ([or use Docker](https://hub.docker.com/_/ubuntu)).

 The basic setup uses `gcc-avr` to compile and build the executable for the code, then passes the file to `avrdude` to flash the microcontroller.

-If your lucky (and using a more common chip like the ATtiny85), then all you need to do is run
+If you're lucky (and using a more common chip like the ATtiny85), then all you need to do is run

 ```bash
 sudo apt-get update